Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

 The manuscript is organized as follows.
-We begin with a `warm-up problem' by carrying out an asymptotic analysis for a system of stochastic ordinary differential equations which model some of the difficulties which are encountered in the analysis of the full system.
-This preliminary step gives us the occasion to introduce the formalities of the Kantorovich-Wasserstein metric in Section \ref{sec:Wash:met:contraction}.
-In Section~\ref{sec:Math:setting} we introduce the rigorous mathematical setting of Boussinesq equations, \eqref{eq:B:eqn:vel}--\eqref{eq:bc}, which will serve as a foundation for the rest of the analysis.
+In Section~\ref{sec:Math:setting} we introduce the rigorous mathematical setting of the stochastic Boussinesq equations, \eqref{eq:B:eqn:vel}--\eqref{eq:bc}, which serves as a foundation for the rest of the analysis.
+We also introduce the formalities of the Kantorovich-Wasserstein metric in Section \ref{sec:Wash:met:contraction}, and provide a rigorous formulation of our main results in Section \ref{sec:main:res}.
+Section~\ref{sec:reduction} describes core of our strategy that reduces the question of convergence to finite time asymptotics and uniform moment bounds.
 Section~\ref{sec:mixing:inf:prandlt} is devoted to establishing the contraction \eqref{eq:wash:approach:gap} for the infinite Prandtl system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf}.
-In Section~\ref{sec:finite:time:conv} we carry out the finite time convergence analysis which follows ideas from the formal asymptotic procedure derived for the toy model.
-An appendix recalls various elements essentially contained in previous works that we have used in our analysis.
-Section~\ref{sec:mom:est:drift:diff:eqn} is devoted to recalling various moment estimates from \cite{FoldesGlattHoltzRichardsThomann2014a} for a class of drift-diffusion equations and for \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf}.
-In Section~\ref{sec:grad:est:markov} we detail gradient estimates on the Markov semigroup given by \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} which are carried out in a similar fashion to e.g. \cite{HairerMattingly06}.
+In Section~\ref{sec:finite:time:conv} we carry out the finite time convergence analysis.
+The section concludes with a derivation and analysis of the intermediate corrector system.
+In Section \ref{sec:conv:nus} we establish convergence of the Nusselt number.
+Finally two Appendices recall various elements essentially contained in previous works that we have used in our analysis.
+Appendix~\ref{sec:mom:est:drift:diff:eqn} is devoted to details for various moment estimates from \cite{FoldesGlattHoltzRichardsWhitehead2015} for a class of drift-diffusion equations which we use to bound \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf}.
+In Appendix~\ref{sec:grad:est:markov} we outline gradient estimates on the Markov semigroup corresponding to \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} which are carried out in a similar fashion to e.g. \cite{HairerMattingly06}.